Lorraine Hansberry: Early life and family

 Carl Hansberry was also a supporter of the Urban League and NAACP in Chicago.
 Both Hansberrys were active in the Chicago Republican Party.
-Carl died in 1946 when Lorraine was fifteen years old; "American racism helped kill him," she later said.

-The Hansberrys were routinely visited by prominent black people, including sociology professor W. E. B. Du Bois, poet Langston Hughes, singer, actor, and political activist Paul Robeson, musician Duke Ellington, and Olympic gold medalist Jesse Owens.
+Carl died in 1946 when Lorraine was 15 years old.
+The Hansberrys were routinely visited by prominent Black people, including W. E. B. Du Bois, Langston Hughes, Paul Robeson, Duke Ellington, and Jesse Owens.

 Carl Hansberry's brother, William Leo Hansberry, founded the African Civilization section of the History Department at Howard University.
-Lorraine was taught: "Above all, there were two things which were never to be betrayed: the family and the race."

-Lorraine Hansberry has many notable relatives, including director and playwright Shauneille Perry, whose eldest child is named after her.
-Her grandniece is the actress Taye Hansberry.
-Her cousin is the flautist, percussionist, and composer Aldridge Hansberry.
+Director and playwright Shauneille Perry is her first cousin, and Perry's eldest child is named after her.
+Hansberry's grandniece is the actor Taye Hansberry.
+Her cousin is musician Aldridge Hansberry.
 Hansberry was the godmother to Nina Simone's daughter Lisa.

 Education and political involvement

-Hansberry graduated from Betsy Ross Elementary in 1944 and from Englewood High School in 1948.
-She attended the University of Wisconsin–Madison, where she immediately became politically active with the Communist Party USA and integrated a dormitory.
-Hansberry's classmate Bob Teague remembered her as "the only girl I knew who could whip together a fresh picket sign with her own hands, at a moment's notice, for any cause or occasion".
+Hansberry is a 1944 graduate from Betsy Ross Elementary and a 1948 graduate from Englewood High School.
+She attended the University of Wisconsin–Madison, where she became politically active with the Communist Party USA and integrated a dormitory.
+Hansberry's classmate Bob Teague remembered her as "the only girl I knew who could whip together a fresh picket sign with her own hands, at a moment's notice, for any cause or occasion."

-She worked on Henry A. Wallace's Progressive Party presidential campaign in 1948, despite her mother's disapproval.
-She spent the summer of 1949 in Mexico, studying painting at the University of Guadalajara.
+Hansberry worked on Henry A. Wallace's Progressive Party presidential campaign in 1948, despite her mother's disapproval.
+Hansberry spent the summer of 1949 in Mexico, studying painting at the University of Guadalajara.